MahadAdnanGul/CSCI-6511-Tactical-RL-Agent/README.md

 During the training process I decided to use SARSA-Lambda instead as I felt that the eligibility trace should theoretically do a better job at backpropogating the significance of throwing the late smoke to clear a path to the goal state.
 Once SARSA lambda was implemented, I did notice a significant speed up in training for atleast the first phase (1 turret scenario).
 The agent was winning most of the time in under 2000 episodes.
 However it was again stuck trying to figure out the correct smoke position for the final environment.
 I kept tweaking the reward function until I got to my current iteration.
 This was still not enough to get the agent to converge in meaningful time.
 Eventually I realized that while my reward functions do incentivize a high utility smoke as well as the notion of using the smoke as a last resort, there are far too many states for the agent to use a smoke only to learn that it was practically useless to do so.
 In my last iteration I adjusted my GetLegalActions Function to only make smokes a valid option if there were exposed states nearby, since that should be the only time the agent should even consider using it.
 Finally, the agent started showed a dramatic improvement.
 In about 10000 episodes, the agent was fully trained with on average 100% success rate.
 It learned to avoid the first turret, skip the health pack since it was unharmed and place the perfect smoke to block the second turret's vision and go straight for the goal state.

-PENDING...
-//Add reward function
-//Add training process/challenges/how I overcame them and what ended up working well/How I tried different models
-//interpolation to mimic continous behavior

-//How to run the application (windows or webgl build)
-//App instructions (3 game modes)
 //Link to sarsa lambda table